sparkfun/sfe-datalogger/fuse_id/README.md

 * If the DataLogger Firmware, add the board ID to the macros in the file `sfeDLMode.h`, add entries to the board info array in `sfeDLMode.cpp` and add an entry to the type match logic at the end of the `dlModeCheckSystem()` function.

 This could be easier to maintain - something for future releases.

+## SparkFun Production Setup

+To setup this command for the SparkFun production environment, the following tasks are performed:

+1. Install the dl_fuseid python package as outlined above in this document
+2. From the current release of the DataLogger IoT firmware, download the production config file and install it in the home directory of the account that runs the production command.
+This file contains the production key used to encrypt the data written to the board
+3. Determine the port that the connected board appears at on the production board, and set that value for the key `fuse_port=` in the config file placed in the home directory in step 2.
+4. If the appropriate short cut command is used for the board being tested/written to, the production team can just enter the board, no options required.